MicrosoftDocs/windows-itpro-docs/windows/keep-secure/api-portal-mapping-windows-defender-advanced-threat-protection.md

 - Windows 10 Pro Education
 - Windows Defender Advanced Threat Protection (Windows Defender ATP)

-Understand how the SIEM schema maps to the values in the Windows Defender ATP portal.
+Understand what data fields are exposed as part of the alerts API and how they map to the Windows Defender ATP portal.

-Field numbers match the numbers in the images.
+#	Alert API fields and portal mapping

-#	SIEM fields and portal mapping
+Field numbers match the numbers in the images below.

 Portal label  | SIEM field name | Description :---|:---|:---